25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - Multithreaded applications are difficult to write, understand, debug and maintain

-`Thread` class: Creates and controls a thread, sets its priority, and gets its status.
+`Thread` class: Creates and controls a thread, sets its priority, and gets its status

 - Start a thread by supplying a delegate that represents the method the thread is to execute in its class constructor
 - Call `Start()` to begin execution